-This paper aims to employ the risk-sensitive criteria for dynamic portfolio optimization among multiple credit risky assets.
-In particular, the default contagion is considered in the sense that the default intensities of surviving names depend on the default events of all other assets as well as regime states.
-We work in a similar model in \cite{BoLiaoYu2019} such that the regime switching process is described by a continuous time Markov chain with countable states and the default events of risky assets are depicted via some pure jump indicators.
+This paper aims to study the risk-sensitive portfolio optimization among multiple credit risky assets.
+Similar to \cite{BoLiaoYu2019}, the default contagion is considered in the sense that the default intensities of surviving names depend on the default events of all other assets as well as regime states.
+In particular, the regime switching process is described by a continuous time Markov chain with countable states and the default events of risky assets are depicted via some pure jump indicators.
 The joint impacts on the optimal portfolio by contagion risk and changes of market and credit regimes can be analyzed in an integrated fashion.
-One main reason that we consider possibly countable states is that the Markov chain is commonly used to approximate the dynamics of stochastic factors.
-The standard technique using discretization of sample space leads to countable states of Markov chain (see, e.g., \cite{AngTimmermann12}) and therefore our theoretical results can support the numerical implementations of some credit portfolio optimization with stochastic factor processes.
+One reason to consider possibly countable states is that the Markov chain is usually used to approximate the dynamics of stochastic factors.
+The standard discretization of sample space leads to countable states of Markov chain (see, e.g., \cite{AngTimmermann12}), therefore our theoretical results can support the numerical implementations of some credit portfolio optimization with stochastic factor processes.